 The Brownsville Micro Business COVID-19 Relief Grant-Category A will provide up to $10,000 to microenterprise businesses that employ five people or less and is located inside city limits.

 The Brownsville Micro Business COVID-19 Relief Grant-Category B will provide up to $20,000 to small businesses in Brownsville that have 50 or fewer employees.
 The grant will assist to retain or create one full-time position for a minimum of six months for an employee that resides in Brownsville and earns no more than 80% of the area’s median income.

 “BCIC is extremely proud to continue fostering a growing relationship with HUD in order to aid businesses in our community.
-Our program is designed to not only assist a business through a forgivable loan but also educate our local entrepreneurs on capital attainment, a crucial inevitable step towards growing any business in the U.S.,” said Josh Mejia, BCIC President/CEO.
+Our program is designed to not only assist a business through a forgivable loan but also educate our local entrepreneurs on capital attainment, a crucial inevitable step towards growing any business in the U.S.,” said Cori Pena, BCIC Director of Community Development.

 BCIC is partnering up with the University of Texas Rio Grande Valley (UTRGV) Entrepreneurship and Commercialization Center to better assist employers and workforce in the city to effectively respond to the challenges of the pandemic.

 BCIC has become a resource and information center for over 900 employers and provides businesses in our community valuable information that don’t have easy access to resources made possible by the federal government.